Cabreiro-Lab/cell_dynamics/README.md

 ## Output

 The script will create a folder named as the specified output, and within it will create a folder named `Plots`.
 It will save two .csv files in the output folder, one with the AUCs and another with the timeseries.
 Then it will save all the plots within the `Plots` folder.

+It will output 3 types of plots:
+- A timeseries plot with raw values that will be named just as the input file name and the wave length, e.g., *plate_1_595nm.pdf*
+- A timeseries plot a Wiener smoothing filter applied, named as the input file name and the wave length + '_f', e.g., *plate_1_595nm_f.pdf*
+- A plot of the growth rates per time, named as the input file name and the wave length + '_dt', e.g., *plate_1_595nm_dt.pdf*

+The same variables can be found in the AUCs and timeseries .csv files as column names.

 ## License